OI-wiki/i18n/docs/basic/quick-sort.md

 Quicksort contains three steps:

-1. Divide the sequence into two parts (not to divide directly, but to ensure the relationship of relative size);
+1. Divide the sequence into two parts (with relationship of relative size kept);
 2. Recurse into two subsequences for quicksorting separately;
 3. No need to merge, because the sequence is already completely ordered.

-Unlike merge sort, first step of quicksort is not to directly divide into two sequences, but to ensure the relative size relationship during the division process.
-Specifically, the first step is to divide the sequence into two parts, and then ensure that the numbers in the former sub-sequence are less than the numbers in the latter sub-sequence.
-To ensure the average time complexity, a number $m$ is generally selected randomly as the boundary between two sub-sequences.
+Unlike merge sort, the first step of quicksort is not to directly divide into two sequences, but to ensure the relative size relationship is kept during the division process.
+Specifically, the first step is to divide the sequence into two parts which ensure that the numbers in the former sub-sequence are all less than the numbers in the latter one.
+To ensure average time complexity, a number $m$ is generally selected randomly as the boundary between two sub-sequences.

 After that, maintain two pointers $p$ and $q$, one after the other, and check whether the current number is placed in the position it should be placed in turn (front or back).
 What if the current number is not placed correctly?
 For example, if the following pointer $q$ encounters a number less than $m$, then you can swap the numbers at index $p$ and $q$, and then move $p$ back by one.
 After the current position is placed correctly, move the pointer to continue processing until the two pointers meet.

-In fact, quicksort does not specify how to implement the first step in detail, whether it is the process of selecting $m$ or division, there is not only one method of implementation.
+In fact, quicksort does not specify how to implement the first step in detail, whether it is the process of selecting $m$ or division, there is more than one implementation.

-The sequences in the third step are already ordered and the numbers in the first sequence are less than those in the second, so joining them together would be fine.
+The sequences in the third step are already ordered and the numbers in the first sequence are all less than those in the second, so simply join them together directly.

 ### Implementation (C++) [^ref2]